DeepMind technique encourages AI players to cooperate in zero-sum games

 Players acted selfishly more often than not, the researchers found, hoarding chips such that a three-way draw resulted despite the fact that if two agents agreed to exchange chips, they’d achieve a better outcome.
 The team theorizes it was because although two players could’ve achieved a better outcome for the alliance were they to trust each other, each stood to gain by persuading the other to gift a chip and then reneging on the deal.

 That said, they assert that reinforcement learning is able to adapt if an institution supporting cooperative behavior exists.
-That’s where contracts come in — the researchers propose a mechanism for incorporating contracts into games where each player must submit an offer comprising (1) a choice of partner, (2) a suggested action for that partner, and (3) an action that promises to take.
+That’s where contracts come in — the researchers propose a mechanism for incorporating contracts into games where each player must submit an offer comprising (1) a choice of partner, (2) a suggested action for that partner, and (3) an action that the player promises to take.
 If two players offer contracts that are identical, then these become binding, which is to say that the environment enforces the promised actions are taken.

 The team reports that once agents were able to sign binding contracts, chips flowed freely in the “gifting game.”
 By contrast, without contracts and the benefits of the mutual trust they conferred, there wasn’t any chip exchange.